 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-• JJPS is committed to publishing original high quality scholarly research papers that provide solid insights into all aspects of Pharmaceutical Sciences.
+- JJES is committed to publishing original high quality scholarly research papers that provide solid insights into all aspects of economic sciences.

-• As a scientific refereed journal, JJPS follows a standard process of a stringent double-blind review process.
+- As a scientific refereed journal, JJES follows a standard process of a stringent double-blind review process.
 Significant guidelines are provided to reviewers so as to ensure high value and original publications.

-• A JJPS Transfer of Copyright form that each author must sign to acknowledge that the paper is original, is not submitted elsewhere, and does not include copyrighted elements.
+- A JJES Transfer of Copyright form that each author must sign to acknowledge that the paper is original, is not submitted elsewhere, and does not include copyrighted elements.

-• In case of plagiarism, misuse of published articles, and/or illegal distribution of research papers are proven, JJPS is very aggressive in the legal actions it takes so as to prevent such unethical action.
+- In case of plagiarism, misuse of published articles, and/or illegal distribution of research papers are proven, JJES is very aggressive in the legal actions it takes so as to prevent such unethical action.

 Duties of Editors